-Pokémon GO user stats
+Pokémon GO user statistics

 Pokémon GO allows players to be the masters of their odyssey, literally going through their own “leaving Pallet Town” story.
 Players are always part of the formula for success, and the Pokémon GO community has been said to be one of the best.